Care. Compassion. Excellence.

 – Roslyn Morris

-Regardless of residents' financial resources, the Jewish Home provides unparalleled medical care and a high quality of life in an environment that promotes dignity.
+Regardless of residents' financial resources, San Francisco Campus for Jewish Living provides unparalleled medical care and a high quality of life in an environment that promotes dignity.

-• An in-house team of five physicians are at the Home six days a week, attending to residents and meeting individual needs for medical care.
+• On-site physicians attend to residents and meet individual needs for medical care.
 Older adults in other care facilities must travel to see a doctor, and it is likely that they will be able to see a physician only about once a month.

-• The Jewish Home is blessed with a large core staff of long-term caregivers.
+• Our organization is blessed with a large core staff of longtime caregivers.
 Many facilities have a high employee-turnover rate – some as high as 50 percent or more a year.
-The average length of tenure among nurses and caregivers at the Jewish Home is nine years.
+The average length of tenure among nurses and caregivers at San Francisco Campus for Jewish Living is 10 years.

 • Very few California nursing homes provide on-site clinics.
-In addition to its many services, the Jewish Home offers on-site eye care, dentistry, physical therapy, cardiology, podiatry, acupuncture, and therapeutic massage.
-Therefore, instead of having to travel off-site and then wait to be seen and cared for by strangers, residents remain safely and comfortably at the Home for their treatments.
+In addition to its many services, San Francisco Campus for Jewish Living offers, among others, on-site eye care, dentistry, physical therapy, cardiology, podiatry, and therapeutic massage.
+Therefore, instead of having to travel off-site and then wait to be seen and cared for by strangers, residents remain safely and comfortably at the campus for their treatments.

-• It would be difficult to find another facility that offers its residents a comparable range of life-enhancing programs that are centered on the arts and Jewish culture (including kosher food), and benefits such as the on-site beauty salon.
+• It would be difficult to find another facility that offers its residents a comparable range of life-enhancing programs that are centered on the arts and Jewish culture (including the option for kosher food), and benefits such as the on-site beauty salon.
 The goal is to keep residents busy and involved in life.
-The positive results of these programs and enhancements are heard in the buzz of conversation and laughter that fill the corridors of the Jewish Home, and are evident in the ever-changing displays of residents’ artwork throughout the campus.
+The positive results of these programs and enhancements are heard in the buzz of conversation, laughter, and engagement that fill the campus.

-In these ways, and in so many others, the Jewish Home sets the standard for excellence in senior care.
+In these ways, and in so many more, San Francisco Campus for Jewish Living sets the standard for excellence in senior care.

 Ensuring Compassionate Care – Today and Tomorrow

-As a non-profit organization, the Jewish Home relies on community generosity to maintain the high standard of its care and services.
-Contributions ensure that the Home will be able to continue serving the body and soul of our community’s elderly.
+As a nonprofit organization, San Francisco Campus for Jewish Living relies on community generosity to maintain the high standard of its care and services.
+Contributions ensure that we will be able to continue serving the body and soul of our community’s elderly.

-Today’s residents face medical challenges that are more complex than at any other time in history.
+Many of our long-term care residents face medical challenges that are more complex than at any other time in history.
 Care now requires a broader range of treatment, including clinical and psychological services.
-The cost of one resident’s care at the Jewish Home exceeds $100,000 annually.
-While some residents are able to afford this, nearly 85 percent of the Home’s approximately 400 residents receive some form of assistance – assistance that has become increasingly unreliable and difficult to predict.
-In recent years, the unfunded cost of care – the amount not covered by any form of reimbursement – has ranged from $7,500 to $25,000 per resident, per year.
+The cost of providing for those needs can be prohibitive.
+While some residents are able to afford these services, approximately 96 percent of the residents receive some form of financial assistance from the government – assistance that has become increasingly unreliable and difficult to predict.
+The Forsake Me Not program is a major gifts initiative designed to help underwrite that portion of care not covered by other funding sources.

 So please, give generously.
 Your kindness and generosity will be returned in so many respects.